pivotal/docs-tap/workloads/workload-types.hbs.md

 For more information about workload creation and management, see [Command Reference](../cli-plugins/apps/command-reference.md).

-The out of the box supply chains supports a range of workload types, including scalable web applications (`web`), traditional application servers (`server`), background applications (`worker`), and serverless functions.
+The Out of the Box Supply Chains support a range of workload types, including scalable web applications (`web`), traditional application servers (`server`), background applications (`worker`), and serverless functions.
 You can use a collection of workloads of different types